Wildfires in the United States 101: Context and Consequences

 Effects of Wildfires

-The effects of wildfires can generally be grouped into three categories: economic, environmental, and human health related.
+The effects of wildfires can generally be grouped into three categories: economic, environmental, and human health-related.
 In 2020, wildfires in the United States caused approximately $16.5 billion in damages to structures and management costs.
-Indirect damages, including indirect economic consequences, impacts on human health, and impacts to ecosystems and ecosystems services, are likely considerably higher, with long-lasting repercussions.
+Indirect damages, including indirect economic consequences, impacts on human health, and impacts to ecosystems and ecosystem services, are likely considerably higher, with long-lasting repercussions.
+A 2023 study by the US Congressional Joint Economic Committee Democrats found that direct and indirect costs together can cost the United States between $394 and $893 billion each year.

 Economic Impacts

 Damage, Loss, and Risk to Property: Wildfires can cause immense direct damage to structures and property, and fires that destroy thousands of homes have become a regular occurrence.
-In 2020, wildfires destroyed almost 18,000 structures, 54 percent of which were homes.
-California has been notably hard-hit by destructive fires.
-A 2020 study found that in 2018, wildfires caused a total of almost $28 billion in capital losses in California, including damage to both homes and businesses.
-As homes in high-risk areas essentially become uninsurable due to persistent year-to-year threats, it is becoming more difficult for some homeowners to find affordable insurance.
+Between 2015-2024, wildfires destroyed more than 8,000 structures annually, on average.
+California has been especially hard-hit by destructive fires.
+A 2020 study found that in 2018, wildfires caused almost $28 billion in capital losses in California, including damage to both homes and businesses.
+In markets where wildfire risk has risen sharply, it has become increasingly difficult to find affordable homeowners’ insurance, sometimes even for those living outside of high-risk areas.

 Economic Activity: Fires can disrupt economic activity by destroying physical capital, interrupting transportation networks, impacting workers’ health and hours worked, and decreasing tourism and recreation.
 Of the nearly $150 billion in damages estimated to have been caused by California’s 2018 wildfires, approximately 60 percent were indirect economic losses caused by disruption to economic activity.
-Wildfire smoke can also lead to lost productivity far from a fire’s location; a 2020 working paper found that wildfire smoke led to annual declines in labor market activity worth $70 billion on average between 2006 and 2015.
+Wildfire smoke can also lead to lost productivity far from a fire’s location; a 2024 paper found that wildfire smoke led to annual declines in labor market activity worth $125 billion per year between 2006 and 2015.

 Displacement: Wildfires have the ability to displace hundreds of thousands of Americans each fire season.
 These can be short-term displacements from emergency evacuation, or long-term displacements when homes are destroyed.
 Those living in the WUI are most affected, as this is where fires are most likely to threaten homes.
 Those without fire insurance—often renters and low-income households—are also heavily affected, as they are less able to return and rebuild.
 Rising insurance premiums also decrease people’s ability to recover from displacement.